-- Our profitability improved in the first half of 2019 as compared to the same period in 2018 due to higher revenue as well as the effects of cost savings and efficiency initiatives we have undertaken.
+- Our profitability improved in the first three quarters of 2019 as compared to the same period in 2018 due to higher revenue as well as the effects of cost savings and efficiency initiatives we have undertaken.
 We expect to continue to undertake efforts intended to improve the efficiency of operations.
-We anticipate potential variability in our profitability across the remaining quarters of 2019 due to some increased expenses in certain areas of the business that did not impact us in the first half of 2019.
+We anticipate increased expenses in certain areas of the business that did not impact us in the first three quarters of 2019, particularly those associated with moving to our new headquarters in the fourth quarter of 2019.
 If we are able to continue our efficiency efforts such that our rate of revenue growth exceeds our expense growth rate, we anticipate overall profitability improvement in 2019 as compared to 2018 and in 2020 as compared to this year. - Network bandwidth costs represent a significant portion of our cost of revenue.
 Historically, we have been able to mitigate increases in these costs by reducing our network bandwidth costs per unit and investing in internal-use software development to improve the performance and efficiency of our network.
 Our total bandwidth costs may increase in the future as a result of expected higher traffic levels and serving more traffic from higher cost regions.
 We will need to continue to effectively manage our bandwidth costs to maintain current levels of profitability. - Co-location costs are also a significant portion of our cost of revenue.
 By improving our internal-use software and managing our hardware deployments to enable us to use servers more efficiently, we have been able to manage the growth of co-location costs.
-We expect to continue to scale our network in the future and will need to continue to effectively manage our co-location costs to maintain current levels of profitability. - Depreciation and amortization expense related to our network equipment decreased during the first half of 2019 as compared to the first half of 2018.
+We expect to continue to scale our network in the future and will need to continue to effectively manage our co-location costs to maintain current levels of profitability - Payroll and related costs have stabilized in 2019 as compared to prior years.
+We expect to continue to manage our headcount and payroll costs in the future to ensure we are making investments in certain areas of the business while maintaining efficient operations in others. - Depreciation and amortization expense related to our network equipment decreased during the first nine months of 2019 as compared to the same period in 2018.
 We implemented software and hardware initiatives to manage our global network more efficiently, and as a result, the expected average useful life of our network assets, primarily servers, increased from four years to five years, effective January 1, 2019.
 This change is expected to decrease depreciation expense related to our network equipment during 2019 as compared to 2018.